-Store wrapped wraps in the refrigerator until ready to serve.
+Store the wraps in the refrigerator until ready to serve.

-6 To serve: Preheat the oven to 350F.
-Place the wraps in their parchment paper in a baking dish, and warm for 15 to 20 minutes, or until hot.
+Place the wraps in their parchment paper in a baking dish and warm for 15 to 20 minutes, or until hot.
 Remove from the oven and remove the paper.
 (Alternatively, warm individual wraps in the microwave, but the oven is better for reheating several at once.)